MasterIfeanyi/MasterIfeanyi/README.md

 ## Currently

-- 🌱 Creating value as a software development instructor at the foremost learining institution in Nigeria (NIIT)
+- 🌱 Creating value as a software development instructor at the foremost learning institution in Nigeria (NIIT)

 <br/>